verbose/verb/docs/src/content/collections.md

   * [sorting](https://github.com/jonschlinkert/templates/blob/master/lib/list.js#L359), and
   * [grouping](https://github.com/jonschlinkert/templates/blob/master/lib/list.js#L333)

-_(the above links go to [templates](https://github.com/jonschlinkert/templates), which is the underlying library that provides {{appname}} with methods for managing views, collections, rendering, engines, and so on.
+_(the above links go to [templates](https://github.com/jonschlinkert/templates), which is the underlying library that provides verb with methods for managing views, collections, rendering, engines, and so on.
 This lib could be used to create your own static site generator if you need something different)_

-Last, keep in mind that {{appname}} is highly pluggable, so you can extend it to do whatever you need (plugins can be used on {{appname}} itself, a collection, or even a specific view).
-Let us know if you want to do something that you think ought to be in {{appname}} itself and we can discuss ways to implement it.
+Last, keep in mind that verb is highly pluggable, so you can extend it to do whatever you need (plugins can be used on verb itself, a collection, or even a specific view).
+Let us know if you want to do something that you think ought to be in verb itself and we can discuss ways to implement it.

 [lists-from-collections]: https://github.com/jonschlinkert/templates/blob/master/lib/list.js#L77-L83
 [collections-from-lists]: https://github.com/jonschlinkert/templates/blob/master/lib/views.js#L75-L81